Dallas ACAP was established in June 2001. Since inception, almost 800 students have graduated from the program as of June 2018.

 On the national level, ACAP began in 1980 when NABA (the National Association of Black Accountants, Inc.) recognized the need for a program that would direct African-Americans and other minorities towards the accounting and finance professions.
 Recognizing that preparation for a professional career begins in junior and senior high school, NABA designed a pilot program that would be informative, yet go beyond words.
 The result was the development of an on-site, interactive enrichment program.

 NABA's National Office is in Greenbelt, MD.
-Dallas ACAP is one of 20 ACAP chapters operating in various U.S. cities.
+Dallas ACAP is one of over 20 ACAP chapters operating in various U.S. cities.
 See the list of other ACAP chapters at http://www.nabainc.org/acap.

 What are the Goals and Benefits?